Tropical Weierstrass points and Weierstrass weights: Overview

 \end{itemize} We abbreviate $\weight(C; D)$ simply as $\weight(C)$ if $D$ is understood from the context. \end{defi}

-Although it is not straightforward from the definition, we will show in Theorem~\ref{thm:positivity} that the tropical Weierstrass weight of any component is positive.
+Although it is not obvious from the definition, we will show in Theorem~\ref{thm:positivity} that the tropical Weierstrass weight of any component is positive.
 Note as well that a connected component of $\Wloc(D)$ is always a metric subgraph of $\Gamma$, see Proposition~\ref{prop:well_defined}.
+Moreover, the tropical Weierstrass weights are independent of the choice of the divisor $D$ in its linear equivalence class, see Proposition~\ref{prop:tropical_weight_independent_linear_equivalence}.

 We say that $D$ is {\em Weierstrass finite} or simply {\em \wfinite{}} if the tropical Weierstrass locus $\Wloc(D)$ has finite cardinality.
 In this case, connected components of $\Wloc(D)$ are isolated points in $\Gamma$, and we define the {\em tropical Weierstrass divisor} $W(D)$ as the effective divisor